hyphanet/website/README.md

 # New Freenet Website #

-See it in action on http://realitysink.com/freenet/en/

 This is a new version of the Freenet website.
 Its main goal is to improve the popularity of Freenet and to attract new contributors.
 The theme is [Light Wave]( http://www.designbootstrap.com/light-wave-template-bootstrap-transparent-theme/), by DesignBootstrap
 This repository contains a python application that will generate the website for all supported languages.

-Pull requests are very welcome, if you haven't got time to fix things yourself please create an issue on Github.
+See it in action on http://realitysink.com/freenet/en/ We're working towards the 1.0 release (when it will replace the official Freenet website).
+Take a look at the issues on github to see what still needs to be done.
+Pull requests are very welcome!

 Goals:
 - Improve the popularity of Freenet